BritishGeologicalSurvey/pyvolcans/paper/paper.md

 # Acknowledgements

-The research leading to these results has been mainly supported by the Innovation Flexible Fund of the British Geological Survey, NC grant NEE7147S.
+The research leading to these results has been mainly supported by the UK National Capability Funding (Innovation Flexible Fund programme).
 We would like to warmly thank Eliza Calder for all her work during the development of the VOLCANS method, and Sarah Ogburn for being one of the first people who _convinced_ us that we should develop an open-access application of VOLCANS, sooner rather than later.
-Declan Valters is thanked for support with Python programming.
+Declan Valters is thanked for support with Python programming, and Fabio Dioguardi for his internal review.
 Moreover, we would like to sincerely thank a number of colleagues with whom we shared very insightful conversations about analogue volcanoes and/or PyVOLCANS: Chris Newhall, Isla Simmons, Adriano Pimentel, Julia Crummy, Gezahegn Yirgu, Charlotte Vye-Brown, Lara Smale, Karen Fontijn, Ben Clarke, Susanna Jenkins, Elly Tennant, Pierre Barbillon, Elaine Spiller, Philippa White, Teresa Ubide, Sebastián García, Victoria Olivera, Jeremy Pesicek, Vanesa Burgos Delgado, Eitnat Lev, Jonty Rougier, Willy Aspinall, Paolo Papale, Monse Cascante and Thomas Giachetti.

 # References